Shuvam is a financial writer and has avid knowledge of the unsecured lending industry of the United Kingdom.

 How Does GDPR Work?

 The purpose of GDPR is to make it possible for consumers to control how companies use their personal details.
 This means that a company does not have the right to gather or make use of personal data without consent from the individual.
-Name, email address and phone number are all considered personal data, as well as online browsing behaviour which a website collects using cookies.
+Names, email addresses and phone numbers are all considered personal data, as well as online browsing behaviour which a website collects using cookies.

 GDPR aims to affect big tech guys such as Facebook and Google, but companies of all sectors will see its effects.
 A case in point being the recent government’s investigation into Cambridge Analytica’s interference in state elections involving electoral mandates.
 The investigation led to many top executives in the company being relieved of their jobs.